dailystory/docs/articles/push-notifications/index.md

 * Imporant notices
 * Offers and discounts

-DailyStory's Push Notifications also support personalization and are sent individually to each contact.
+DailyStory's Push Notifications support personalization and are sent individually to each contact.
 This is different from other broadcast Push Notification services which send the same message to all recipients.

-> Push Notifications will only be sent to Contacts that opted in to receive Push Notifications on their iOS or Android device.
+> Push Notifications are sent to Contacts that opted in to receive Push Notifications on their iOS or Android device.
 Push Notification messages are only available to iOS and Android App(s).
 And, your iOS or Android App must also [register the device id](/api/contact/#api-contact-registerdevice) with DailyStory.

-DailyStory Push Notifications are sent using [Twilio](/integrations/twilio).
+DailyStory Push Notifications require [Twilio](/integrations/twilio) integration.
 [Twilio Notify Service integration](/integrations/twilio) must be configured.
 DailyStory can manage and configure this service for you, or you can do it yourself.

 This guide provides a list of resources to help you get started with Push Notifications.